nx-lr/protea/readme.md

 # Trinity

 Trinity is an open source programming language that integrates object-oriented and functional programming, enabling developers and teams to fully develop, test and deploy their projects with less code on both the frontend and backend, no matter the platform.
 Trinity provides easy access to huge ecosystems of libraries, without the need to manage complex dependencies.
-It comes with a robust program verifier and type checker that watches over your shoulder and flags any errors to you so you can catch bugs early.

-The language is very similar to Go, Swift, Kotlin or Scala, tied with a unified and comprehensive standard library for everyday or highly specialized computing tasks (in the future).
+Trinity also comes with a robust program verifier and type checker that watches over your shoulder and flags any errors to you so you can catch bugs early, all tied with a unified and comprehensive standard library for everyday or highly specialized computing tasks (in the future).

 ```dart
 // Driver code